goudreinette/blog/_src/posts/2017-04-01-dutch-clojure-days-2017-takeaways.md

 - live prototyping can be impressive
 - can you still charge as much?
     - "I know how much money this tool will save you"
-    - Right/wrong, deal/no deal
+    - Right/wrong, deal/no deal-->

 ## Conclusion

-I certainly learned a lot over the course of the day, and look forward to next year.
+I certainly learned a lot over the course of the day, and I look forward to going again next year.